sjhloco/nornir_validate/README.md

       state: FULL
 ```

-The resulting python object generated from serialising the YAML output is saved as the host_var *desired_state*.
+The resulting python object is generated from serialising the YAML output and is stored as host_var *desired_state* to be later compared against the actual state in the compliance report.

 ```python
 {'show etherchannel summary': {'Po2': {'members': {'Gi0/15': {'mbr_status': 'P'},